File Converter MCP server

 input_file: path/to/document.docx

-or with direct content:
+Or with content:

 @File Converter